 Or maybe the land was an investment.
 Is there somewhere you could better invest the money?
 You land might be appreciating over time, then again, it might not.
 If it’s returns you’re after, you might want to consider properties that can provide a steady income stream.

 Sometimes people receive land as part of an inheritance or settlement.
 You might enjoy the idea of having land in your name.
 However, it might make sense to sell your Detroit land and use the proceeds in a way that better serves you.

 The cost of owning land is much lower than owning a structure.
 However, there are still out-of-pocket expenses to contend with.
 You will have to pay taxes each year as well as any needed maintenance on the property.
 Depending on the location of the lot, the city might require the land to be kept clear as to avoid overgrowth.

 In addition to taxes and maintenance costs, you will have “opportunity costs” to consider.
 While your money is tied up in land, you could very well be missing out on more lucrative investments.
 It will likely take years before you see real profits from owning land.

-Selling Metro Detroit land can be tough.
+Selling Detroit land can be tough.
 There simply isn’t as large of a market for vacant land as there is for housing.
-If you decide to list your land with a Metro Detroit agent, you will have to pay their fees and commissions just like the sale of a house.
+If you decide to list your land with a Detroit agent, you will have to pay their fees and commissions just like the sale of a house.
 You will also have to wait around to receive your money.
 Land can sit on the market for months at a time.

-Another popular option to sell your Metro Detroit land, is to work with a direct buyer such as Sell Inherited House Detroit.
+Another popular option to sell your Detroit land, is to work with a direct buyer such as Sell Inherited House Detroit.
 When you choose to sell directly, you won’t have to contend with fees, commissions or any of the other hassles of listing.
 When you sell to us, there is waiting around.
-We can close very quickly, allowing you to turn your unused Metro Detroit land into cash right away!
+We can close very quickly, allowing you to turn your unused Detroit land into cash right away!